 The Institute of Race Relations has been in continuous operation for over nine decades and will celebrate its centenary in 2029.

-Throughout these years, the IRR has not deviated from its founding objectives: to work for peace, goodwill, and practical cooperation between the various sections of the people of South Africa; and to initiate, support, assist, and encourage investigations that may lead to greater knowledge and understanding of the racial groups and of the relations that subsist or should subsist between them.
+Throughout these years, the IRR objectives were and remain: to work for peace, goodwill, and practical cooperation in South Africa; and to initiate, support, assist, and encourage investigations that may lead to greater knowledge and understanding of the racial groups and of the relations between individuals across and within these groups.

 The IRR was founded on 9 May 1929 by John David Rheinallt Jones, Charles Templeman Loram, Howard Pim, Edgar Harry Brookes, Johannes du Plessis, Davidson Don Tengo Jabavu, JH Nicholson, and JG van der Horst, at the home of Reverend Ray Philips in Johannesburg.
 Thomas Mackenzie, Rheinold Frederick Alfred Hoernlé, and Leo Marquard also contributed to the founding of the Institute.

-The IRR was born largely out of the many multiracial ‘joint councils’ and the long individualist tradition of South African liberalism.
-‘Joint councils’ were community associations that held multi-racial conferences throughout South Africa, to the end of encouraging and facilitating interracial understanding and cooperation.
+The IRR was born largely out of the many multiracial "joint councils", first founded in 1921, and the long tradition of South African liberalism.
+"Joint councils" were community associations that held multi-racial conferences throughout South Africa, to the end of encouraging and facilitating interracial understanding and cooperation.

 Like the joint councils, the IRR never adopted a staff or membership colour bar.

-The IRR began publishing its flagship Survey of Race Relations annually in 1947.
+In an outgrowth of Jones' annual advisory reports on race relations, the IRR began publishing its flagship Survey of Race Relations annually in 1947.
 This publication later became the South Africa Survey and continues to be published under that name today, as well as being published as the Socio-Economic Survey under the auspices of the IRR affiliate, the Centre for Risk Analysis.
-The Survey became the go-to reference for anyone seeking to understand and explain South Africa, with Nelson Mandela quoting from the 1963 edition during his ‘I am prepared to die’ speech at the Rivonia Trial in 1964.
+The Survey became the go-to reference for anyone seeking to understand and explain South Africa, with Nelson Mandela quoting from the 1963 edition during his "I am prepared to die" speech at the Rivonia Trial in 1964.
+Mandela also requested and regularly received the Survey during his political incarceration on Robben Island to track developments from a trusted source.

-Classical liberalism has long been the foundation of the Institute’s work and ethos.
-In the 1949/50 edition of the IRR Survey, wherein IRR President Agnes Hornlé’s speech distinguishing liberalism from communism was summarised, the IRR proclaimed that the ‘aims of Liberalism are the aims of the Institute.’
+Classical liberalism has long been the foundation of the Institute’s work and ethos, and as apartheid dramatically increased in brutality the IRR found renewed focus.
+In the 1949/50 edition of the IRR Survey, wherein IRR President Agnes Hoernlé’s speech distinguishing liberalism from communism was summarised, the IRR proclaimed that the "aims of Liberalism are the aims of the Institute."

 The IRR began administering the Isaacson Foundation Bursary Fund in 1953.
 Between 1981 and 2022, at the peak of the IRR’s bursary programme’s activity, bursaries to the value of R279 million were awarded to 3,900 graduates.
 Nelson Mandela was among the early recipients of an IRR bursary.
 The programme was transferred to StudyTrust, a professional bursaries administrator, in late 2022.